 The Des Plaines Theatre was built in 1925 by the Chicago Polka Brothers to be a suburban mecca for that unique European dance music.
 It went through several refurbishments over the next 40 years, hosting vaudeville acts and first-run shows.
 A fire in 1982 damaged the storefront, but the theater was largely spared.
 Unfortunately, its fortunes sank with live productions and eventually it was converted into a movie theater that ran mostly Indian-language Bollywood films.

 The Sigmans mounted a “Kickstarter”-style campaign to raise funds to restore the stage, and wrote “Etude” as the kickoff for a new “artistic environment,” in the Sigman’s vision.
 Jerry, who has performed in Chicago as an actor, singer and magician over 25 years, wrote the book for “Etude.”
 Older brother Michael, who composed the music, has earned five degrees in music composition, theory and history.
-The Sigman Brothers make clear that their work is inspired and directed by the memory of their great-uncle, Carl Sigman.
+The Sigman Brothers make clear that their work is inspired and directed by the memory of their uncle, Carl Sigman.

-If the name Carl Sigman doesn’t ring a bell, it’s because the great American popular music lyricist has not been properly toasted over the years, even in the Chicago area.
+If the name Carl Sigman doesn’t ring a bell, it’s because the great American popular music lyricist has not been properly toasted over the years, certainly not in the Chicago area.
 You will know his songs, for sure, including this revived jazz standard, given words and wings by Sigman after the music, composed by Francis Lai, was a hit movie theme in 1971.

 Sigman collaborated with some of the greatest music composers of his day, from Duke Ellington to Johnny Mercer, Lai and Jimmy Van Heusen.
 His songs were hits for Frank Sinatra, Billie Holliday, Joni Mitchell, Van Morrison and many others.
 I have been obsessed by some Sigman tunes since high school, even mastering the karaoke versions of “Ebb Tide” and “It’s All in the Game.”